 Michael is one of about 50 Certified Scrum Coaches in the world.
 You get world-class expertise right in your back yard.
 It sure helps to have an expert when you are looking at organizational change.

 Observe and review the entire process, people and business context so we have a shared understanding of where we are currently.
-This involves:

 Together with your team we review the results and plan the next steps.
 The model is to “Measure twice, cut once” so that we can have an effective start to the transition.

 Transitioning to Agile involves a shift in thinking as well as learning a new process.
 Everyone involved in the development process will learn the basics of Scrum or Kanban through fun, interactive learning.
 We’ll use a series of simulations and exercises mixed in with presentations about various aspects of Agile.
+Please see Agile Training for more information.

 Actual work is where learning meets reality.
 Transitioning is hard work that takes effort over an extended period of time.
 In the beginning the coach directs the team in following the process and embracing Agile values.
 Over time, the coach does less directing and more guiding as the team and internal coach become more capable.
 Coaches will reinforce existing understanding and provide additional focussed training based on needs.
 Throughout, the focus is on delivering working software regularly.
 Some organizations request a coach for only a few extra days to get things going while others choose a longer timeframe to help establish new norms and provide for on the job training.